Pimmr/case/README.md

 * Each restaurant has a collection of one or more images.
 The brightest image of a collection must be shown.

 Additional API information:
-* Currently the example uses a RPC call to obtain 5 restaurants.
+* The example uses a RPC call to obtain 5 restaurants.
+* The backend can return the same restaurants at different positions.
+You can ignore this behavior.

 Other than React, you have the freedom to choose any libraries you like.
 The application should load with `npm start` or a Docker run command.